Brewers vs. Reds Player Props Betting Odds

 Yelich Stats

-- Yelich will look for his fourth straight game with a hit in this contest.
-In his last five games he is hitting .333 with seven walks.
+- Yelich hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .294 with six walks and an RBI.

 Yelich Recent Games